MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   **A skip reason only logs for a config that actually has an action bound to the resolved event.**
-  All three skip reasons ("MobiFlight not running", "Skipping inactive config", "Preconditions not satisfied") are gated on `cfg.GetInputAction(e) != null`, checked once per config alongside the label resolution above.
+  All three skip reasons ("MobiFlight not running", "Skipping inactive config", "Preconditions not satisfied") are gated on `hasMatchingAction` (`cfg.GetInputAction(e) != null`), checked once per config alongside the label resolution above.
 Without this, e.g. an onPress-only config logged "Skipping ...
 MobiFlight not running" on every RELEASE too - RELEASE was never going to do anything for that config, so the line was pure noise.
-This mirrors "Executing," which already only logs `action != null` - a skip and an execute are the same event, just with a different outcome, so they share the same gate.
-The gate only governs whether a *log line* appears; a config that does have a matching action but fails one of these checks still doesn't get `cfg.RawValue`/`updatedValues` touched, same as before.
+This mirrors "Executing," which likewise only logs - and only actually dispatches to the config's action - when `hasMatchingAction` is true: a skip and an execute are the same event, just with a different outcome, so they share the same gate.

+  **`cfg.RawValue` follows a wider rule than the skip/execute gate above, though: a physical PRESS/RELEASE always updates it, matching action or not - only a synthetic HOLD/REPEAT needs one.**
+  RawValue is the "last event seen" indicator a user reads off the UI, and a real PRESS/RELEASE is genuine hardware state worth showing even on a config with nothing bound to it (e.g. an onPress-only config seeing a RELEASE) - it confirms the physical input was received at all.
+A synthetic HOLD/ REPEAT has no such standing on its own: without `onHold`, `MatchesSyntheticDelay` already excludes the config entirely (above), and even a broadcast that slipped through must not show HOLD on a config that never reacts to it - that was the actual "HOLD shows in RawValue for a config with no onHold" bug this rule fixes.
+Concretely: `Execute()`'s top-of-loop gate is `if (!hasMatchingAction && isSyntheticEvent) continue;` (skips entirely only for an unmatched synthetic event); `cfg.RawValue`/`cfg.Value`/`updatedValues` are set right after the isStarted/ Active/Preconditions checks pass, unconditionally; the "Executing" log and the actual Modifiers/`cfg.execute(...)` dispatch remain gated on `hasMatchingAction` specifically, one level further in.
+So a physical event with no matching action updates RawValue but logs nothing and executes nothing; a config that fails isStarted/Active/Preconditions still gets neither, same as before this whole rule existed.
 - **Encoder pairing configuration.** Where the button-pair-to-encoder mapping is authored (joystick definition file vs. runtime user configuration).
 - **Fast-turn threshold shape.** Rolling window/count vs. some other rate measure; not yet designed